scipy-conference/scipy_proceedings/papers/brendt_wohlberg/brendt_wohlberg.rst

 Using SPORCO
 ------------

-The simplest way to use SPORCO is to make use of one of the many existing classes for solving problems that are already supported, but SPORCO is also designed to be easy to extend to solve custom problems, in some cases requiring only a few lines of additional code to extend an existing class to solve an extended problem.
+The simplest way to use SPORCO is to make use of one of the many existing classes for solving problems that are already supported, but SPORCO is also designed to be easy to extend to solve custom problems, in some cases requiring only a few lines of additional code to extend an existing class to solve a new problem.
 This latter, more advanced usage is described in the section *Extending SPORCO*.

 Detailed `documentation <http://sporco.rtfd.io>`_ is available.
 The distribution includes a large number of example scripts and a selection of Jupyter notebook demos, which can be viewed online via `nbviewer <https://nbviewer.jupyter.org/github/bwohlberg/sporco/blob/master/index.ipynb>`_, or run interactively via `mybinder <http://mybinder.org/repo/bwohlberg/sporco>`_.